daloukalai/KillProcess/README.md

 KillProcess
 ===========

-A sample program to kill all running notepae.exe in a current user system.
+A sample program to kill all running notepad.exe in a current user system.

 It can be generalized to kill any process, just by replacing the EXE mentioned in the program.